-Part-time students must complete all required pre-requisites prior to entry into the nursing program.
+Part-time students must complete all required pre-requisites before entering the nursing program.
 Students must petition to enter the nursing program through the same process as students preferring the full-time.
 A student wishing to register as part-time must indicate this on the petition form.